Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: SoT-26K Details

-Our dataset encompasses \textbf{25,929} 3D models spanning \textbf{24} diverse object categories, from furniture (tables, chairs, storage units) to appliances (refrigerators, microwaves) to everyday objects (bottles, scissors, bags).
-Each model is converted into an assembly trace with an average of 6.2 steps, resulting in \textbf{162,003} step-level annotations across all traces.
+Our dataset encompasses \textbf{25,929} object traces derived from 3D CAD assets spanning \textbf{24} diverse object categories, from furniture (tables, chairs, storage units) to appliances (refrigerators, microwaves) to everyday objects (bottles, scissors, bags).
+Each asset is converted into an assembly trace with an average of 6.2 steps, resulting in \textbf{162,003} step-level annotations across all traces.
 Each trace consists of interleaved text--image pairs, where textual rationales describe incremental assembly decisions and images provide visual grounding of the resulting structural state.

 The construction process is organized into four interdependent stages that progressively transform raw CAD data into training-ready multimodal sequences: \textbf{(A) Data curation and loading} helps ensure dataset quality and structural validity; \textbf{(B) Hierarchy decomposition} creates assembly schedules with controlled granularity; \textbf{(C) Automated rendering} produces consistent visual representations of intermediate states; \textbf{(D) Multimodal annotation} generates natural language descriptions aligned with visual changes.